Posted on: December 18, 2025

 The holidays are a time when everyone wants to relax and enjoy themselves, and for many, that includes holiday drinking.
 However, in the spirit of celebration, we don't always prioritize responsible drinking, which can lead to some not-so-great behavior.

-Holiday drinking is a significant safety problem.
-Let’s look at the numbers throughout the holiday season.
+Drinking and driving during the holidays is a significant safety problem.
+Let’s look at the numbers throughout the holiday season to demonstrate the importance of serving responsibly.

-According to the National Safety Council (NSC), 36% of traffic fatalities during Thanksgiving involved an alcohol-impaired driver.
-You might think that the danger is mainly on Thursday as people head home from their holiday meal or Friday during the shopping rush, but “Thanksgiving Eve” is actually the deadliest day to drive.
+From 2019 to 2023, drunk-driving crashes accounted for 35% of all traffic fatalities during Thanksgiving festivities.
+You might think that the danger is mainly on Thursday as people head home from their holiday meal or Friday during the shopping rush, but actually, “Thanksgiving Eve” is the deadliest day to drive.
 Keep this in mind if you’re hosting an early Friendsgiving.

 According to the National Highway Transportation Safety Administration (NHTSA), December drunk driving deaths hit a 15-year high in 2022.
-The worst concentration of accidents happen after December 13th, as holiday celebrations ramp up.
+The worst concentration of accidents occurs after December 13th, as holiday celebrations intensify.

-If minors get ahold of a drink at your party – or, in some states, if you overserve an adult and someone gets hurt – you could be held liable for any personal injuries, medical expenses, property damage, or wrongful death that occurs.
+If minors get hold of a drink at your party, or, in some states, if you overserve an adult and someone gets hurt, you could be held liable for any personal injuries, medical expenses, property damage, or wrongful death that occurs.

 Even if your guests are all drinking-age adults, you want to practice alcohol safety to be sure no one drives drunk, gets alcohol poisoning, or makes a mistake they can’t take back.